thebookisclosed/StartMenuCompanionSample/README.md

 3) Open the deployed app and configure the Adaptive Card JSON content to your liking & hit Save
 4) If the companion isn't visible, simply restart the shell by ending `sihost.exe` and `explorer.exe`

+## How can I change how the app identifies?
+The app's name, package identity, as well as everything related to its Settings entry is configured in the `Package.appxmanifest` file.

+## What can I use to design the card?
+You can use the [AdativeCards.io designer](https://adaptivecards.io/designer/), make sure to set the `Target version` to `1.1` so you don't end up using elements not supported by the shell's renderer.

 ![image](https://github.com/thebookisclosed/StartMenuCompanionSample/assets/13197516/e9a34481-0a1c-4436-872e-00db6de292c0)